NAGATOPain/TimeManager/README.md

 4. Generate calendar-like schedule.
 5. Control your book reading processing (Book section).
 6. Control your project processing (Project section).
+7. Control your money.
+8. Control your daily works.

 ## How to build this app:
 ```console